Quick Links to Info on Page

 - Pinto beans (15.4 grams per cup)

 - Navy beans (15 grams per cup)

-Pro tip: Dried beans are the cheapest but require a lot more soaking and prep time so if you want something more convenient, canned beans are perfectly ok.
+Pro tip: Dried beans are the cheapest but require a lot more soaking and prep time so if you want something more convenient, going with low-sodium canned beans is a-ok!

 Grains are another excellent way to satisfy your protein needs.
 There are a wide variety to choose from, all of which are super versatile, super healthy, and super protein-packed!
 Check out the protein counts for these options, per raw cup of grain:

 - Buckwheat (19.2 grams per cup)

 - Oats (10.8 grams per cup)

 Pro tip: As we’ve mentioned on other posts, a fun way to experiment on which grains you like best are to hit up the bulk bins are your local Whole Foods or Trader Joes.
 You can grab just a single serving of each grain and see how you like it before buying a multi-serving bag.